Absolute angular momentum: Definition

-The first term represents the angular momentum of the parcel with respect to the surface of the earth, which depends strongly on weather.
-The second term represents the angular momentum of the earth itself at a particular latitude (essentially constant at least on non-geological timescales).
+The first term represents the angular momentum of the parcel with respect to the surface of the Earth, which depends strongly on weather.
+The second term represents the angular momentum of the Earth itself at a particular latitude (essentially constant at least on non-geological timescales).

 Applications

-In the shallow troposphere of the earth, one can approximate r ≈ a, the distance between the fluid parcel and the center of the earth approximately equal to the mean Earth radius:
+In the shallow troposphere of the Earth, humans can approximate r ≈ a, the distance between the fluid parcel and the center of the Earth approximately equal to the mean Earth radius: